h8d13/Vase/vase_os/zazulago_vms/README.md

 ---

 A good example is running Adwaita apps (used frequently by GNOME).
-Other relevant examples like mission-center, gnome-disk-utility, etc
+Other relevant examples like mission-center, gnome-disk-utility, etc. Natively without flatpak or similar.

 This was fixed using `vulkan-swrast` in version 0.0.03.
 The way it was fixed was by making a snapshot of my VM, then install one package, test and repeat...